bbkr/JSON-RPC/README.md

 my $server = JSON::RPC::Server.new( application => My::App );

 my $response = handler( json => receive_request_in_my_own_way( ) );
-send_response_in_my_own_way( $response ) if defined $response;
+send_response_in_my_own_way( $_ ) with $response;
 ```

 It is possible that request is a Notification or Batch of Notifications and `$response` is not returned from the server.

 **Notifications**

 When request is a Notification or Batch of Notifications then client is not expecting response and server should not return one.
 That is not always possible due to specification of used protocol or assumptions in framework used.
-In this case try to use most undefined response possible.
+In this case try to use most un:!canonicalize response possible.

 For example code `204 No Content` should be used in HTTP transport.